Chacoon3/Airbnb_predictive_analysis/README.md

 # Airbnb_predictive_analysis

+### For Developers and Researchers
+Please go check the file `./Library/utils.R` to see a set of utility functions that I (Chacoon3) wrote to speed up the machine learning workflow.

+### Introduction
 - This is the winner machine learning project of my master program's machine learning contest.
 It contains visualizations, datasets, documents, team-developed R libraries, trained models, as well as source codes.
 The project was for competing in the machine learning competition of the course <b>BUDT 758T: Data Mining and Predictive Aanalytics</b> offered by the R. H. Smith Business School at the University of Maryland.

 - In this project, the repository owner along with other four teammates collaborated to train machine learning models that best ranks the popularity of Airbnb accomodations as were measured by a categorical target variable <b> high_booking_rate</b>.